 - If you are a graduate or professional student who feels you may qualify for financial need based funding to supplement your GSCCG funds, please use the following supplemental application and submit along with the GSCCG application:

-3. Submit your application in one of three ways:
+3. Submit your application in one of two ways:

 - Fax to 530-752-4744